Legislative Updates and Advocacy

 Financial aid advocacy is an ongoing effort, as federal and state budgets are decided annually with implementation set for the start of each fiscal year, July 1.
 We are committed to advocating for financial aid protections on behalf of our students.

-Our office actively informs students and the larger campus community through electronic correspondences, in person presentations, and attendance at related public events to spread awareness about legislative movements that may limit, negatively change, or alter financial aid accessibility and regulations on federal and state levels.
-Further, we circulate noteworthy updates and advocacy information, and create Change.org petitions on an as-needed basis.
+The Financial Aid Administration office actively informs students and the larger campus community through electronic correspondences, in person presentations, and attendance at related public events to spread awareness about legislative movements that may limit, change, or alter financial aid accessibility and regulations on federal and state levels.
+Further, we circulate noteworthy updates, petitions, and advocacy information on an as-needed basis.

 Interested student groups, faculty, campus leaders, and departments are always welcome to contact our office to discuss ways to join student aid advocacy movements.

 Legislative and aid advocacy updates from local, state, and national media sources.

 - 2/15/12: Lobbying it up (Riverdale Press): Local newspaper mention on Manhattan College's presence at Advocacy Day 2012 in Albany, NY.
 The annual event allows students to meet with New York legislators in support of continued state aid funding.

 - 6/6/12: Helping Americans Manage Student Loan Debt with Improvements to Repayment Options